| |

 1. Kitchen Fun

 Or maybe you haven't had a lot of time to teach your kids cooking and baking skills?
-Use this time teach them about kitchen safety, measuring, and ingredients.
+Use this time to teach them about kitchen safety, measuring, and ingredients.
+Start with simple recipes and gradually work up to more complex ones as their skills improve.

 Burn off that energy in a positive way!
-Play something fun, like Twister or our free printable fitness game.
+Physical activity is essential for kids' health and well-being, even when stuck inside.
+Play something fun, like Twister or our free printable fitness game both are great ways to get moving without needing much space.

 Make fitness fun for kids with this free printable game and activities.